-- Three German private clinics determine presence of blind/closed off vagina on MRI scan, in the Netherlands this interpretation isn't shared.
+- Multiple German private clinics and hospitals determine presence of blind/closed off vagina on MRI scan, in the Netherlands this interpretation isn't shared.
 The black tube which is visible is either ignored, or described as being air in/outside the rectum.
 This structure is identical on all three MRI scans.
 The exploratory surgery confirmed the presence of a vagina.

-- Existing vagina required further surgery to become fullly functional.
+- Existing vagina requires further surgery to become fullly functional.

 - 1. What is the structure underneath the skin at the location of a vagina? (answered)

 - 2. XX/XY hermaphroditism or other kind of intersex?